 A single-piece mold works when the object has no undercuts — geometry that would trap the mold material and prevent it from releasing cleanly.
 The moment your part has overhangs, holes, or complex 3D geometry that wraps around itself, a single-piece mold can’t release without tearing.

 For very complex geometry, 3D printing the pattern rather than sculpting or machining it can significantly reduce the time to first mold, especially for organic shapes where traditional pattern making would be slow and expensive.
+The printed pattern becomes the master, and the mold-making process proceeds from there exactly as it would from a sculpted or machined original.

 When you’re reproducing an existing object — an architectural element, a discontinued part, a custom component — and no original drawings exist, 3D scanning the original provides the geometry needed to produce a pattern or to verify the cast reproduction against the original.
-This is particularly useful in heritage restoration work, where the original piece may be fragile, irreplaceable, or available only in incomplete form.
+This is particularly useful in heritage restoration work, where the original piece may be fragile, irreplaceable, or available only in incomplete or damaged form — see how this plays out for historic plasterwork specifically.
+Scanning also supports quality control: comparing a finished cast part against the scan of the original confirms dimensional accuracy before the part goes into service.